 If you need other information, such as the location of your local bankruptcy court, official bankruptcy forms, or means test figures, see How to File Bankruptcy in Delaware.

-Delaware is an “opt out” state, meaning you are not permitted to use the federal bankruptcy exemptions when you file a bankruptcy in Delaware.
-This means that bankruptcy filers in Delaware may only exempt property using the Delaware exemptions.
+Delaware is an “opt out” state, meaning you aren’t permitted to use the federal bankruptcy exemptions when you file a bankruptcy in Delaware.
+Bankruptcy filers in Delaware can exempt property using the Delaware exemptions only.

 The homestead exemption protects a certain amount of equity in your home or principal residence.
-A debtor is allowed to exempt up to $125,000 in real property or a manufactured home that you use as your principal residence.
-In addition, any interest that debtor has in a real estate held as a tenant by the entirety is exempt.
+A debtor is allowed to exempt up to $125,000 in real property or a manufactured home that used as a principal residence.
+Also, any interest that debtor has in a real estate held as a tenant by the entirety is exempt.
 Del.
 Code Ann. tit.
 10, § 4914

 For more details about how the homestead exemption works in Delaware, see The Delaware Homestead Exemption.